 (3) cross-border-domestic split

-1) OGE offers only capacity-based tariffs.
-Consequently, the share of capacity-based tariffs is 100%
+(1) OGE offers capacity-based tariffs only.
+Consequently, the share of capacity-based tariffs is 100%.

-Information related to the previous tarrif period regarding the reconciliation of the regulatory account
+Information related to the previous tariff period regarding the reconciliation of the regulatory account

 In Gaspool market area: